AutoITWeb/autoit-dealer-tools/README.md

 ## Other Notes
 ### License
-Good news, this plugin is free for everyone!
-But to be able to shown your own cars from AutoDesktop you must contact AutoIT Support, so we can create your personal API Key.
+To be able to shown your own cars from AutoDesktop you must contact AutoIT Support, so we can create your personal API Key.